 What’s the one ingredient you use that adds the most flavor or unique taste to a dish?

 Fish sauce is an ingredient I love working with because it adds a depth of flavor.
 I've eaten a lot of fish sauce growing up in Manila, and it's something I fell in love with while eating Vietnamese food.

 What’s the most valuable thing you’ve learned since opening your own restaurant?

 You have to wake up everyday prepared for something to fail.

 How big of an influence do food and wine pairings play when coming up with dishes?

 June and I go with what's best seasonally and let things evolve organically.

 Qui is chock-full of unique and creative dishes.
 But please, describe cheddar cheese ice cream for anyone who’s never had the pleasure.

-Cheddar cheese ice cream in between crispy waffles with goat milk cajeta
+It's cheddar cheese ice cream in between crispy waffles with goat milk cajeta.

 What’s next for qui?